erikshumkov/ecommerce/README.md

 # ecommerce
-Under construction..

-Adding react, and making the page dynamic.
+Adding react, and making the page dynamic..